kchavezdev/RPGMP_DotMoveSystem_Presets/README.md

 - Your plugin shows up compiled in `dist/js/plugins` (plus a debug build in whatever test directory you set up!)
 - Repeat

-## Contributing

-This repo's purpose is **exclusively** providing a basic structure for other plugin repos.
-It is **not** the place to create core functionality! (i.e. no application code here!)

-Changes to this repo **must not** demand that repos derived from it be changed, but it **should** be possible to update them to a more recent version of the archetype fairly easily.

 ## Licensing